Thomas J. (TJ) Conte

 Partner

-TJ is a trial lawyer who has tried over 30 jury and bench trials.
-TJ is an aggressive advocate with substantial trial and dispute resolution experience in the areas of business, real estate, construction and tort-defense litigation.
-He evaluates business problems for clients, provides options and makes practical recommendations.
-Since 2010, TJ has been named a Massachusetts "Super Lawyer" by Boston magazine and Law & Politics.
-In 2013, TJ was appointed by the U.S. District Court in Boston to serve on the ten-person panel for the selection of U.S. magistrate judges.
-Prior to joining Mirick O’Connell, TJ was a partner at Bowditch & Dewey, LLP and he served on active duty as a trial lawyer in the U.S. Army Judge Advocate General’s Corps (JAGC).
+T.J. is a trial lawyer who has tried over 30 jury and bench trials.
+T.J. is an aggressive advocate with substantial trial and dispute resolution experience.
+T.J. has been named a Massachusetts “Super Lawyer” by Boston Magazine and Law & Politics in 2004, 2006, and every year since 2010.
+TJ was included in the 2025 edition of The Best Lawyers in America® for Commercial Litigation.
+T.J. was appointed to the Judicial Nominating Commission by Governor Charlie Baker, where he served from 2015 to 2022.
+T.J. also was appointed by the U.S. District Court in Boston to serve on the ten-person panel for the selection of U.S. magistrate judges in Massachusetts.
+Prior to joining Mirick O’Connell, T.J. was a partner at another firm and he served on active duty as a trial lawyer in the U.S. Army Judge Advocate General’s Corps.
+(JAGC).

 Bar & Court Admissions